molpopgen/fwdpp/doc/md/multiloc.md

 # Simple policies using the multi-locus machinery

-__fwdpp__ only supports the implementation of individual-based multilocus simulations, and it is unlikely that these features will be added to the gamete-based part of the library.

 The main conceptual difference between this part of the library and the examples shown in the [tutorial on policies](@ref md_md_policies) is the following:

 * Instead of a single mutation model policy, you implement one mutation model per "locus".
 These policies are stored in a vector and passed to KTfwd::sample_diploid.